Superar/multimodal-humor-recognition/README.md

 # Exploring Multimodal Models for Humor Recognition in Portuguese

-This repository contains the experiments and results for the paper "Exploring Multimodal Models for Humor Recognition in Portuguese" accepted the [16th International Conference on Computational Processing of Portuguese (PROPOR 2024)](https://propor2024.citius.gal/).
+This repository contains the experiments and results for the paper "Exploring Multimodal Models for Humor Recognition in Portuguese" accepted to the [16th International Conference on Computational Processing of Portuguese (PROPOR 2024)](https://propor2024.citius.gal/).

 The main focus of this paper is to explore multimodal approaches in Humor Recognition by combining textual and explicit features.
 According to the architecture shown below.